-The City has addressed the issue of lead-based paint (LBP) hazards by providing notices to landlords and tenants that participate in the Housing Choice Voucher Program, borrowers/tenants of the City's Rehabilitation Loan Program, and homebuyers who used American Dream Down payment Initiative (ADDI) and CDBG funds, warning them of the hazards of LPB.
+The City has addressed the issue of lead-based paint (LBP) hazards by providing notices to landlords and tenants that participate in the Housing Choice Voucher Program, borrowers/tenants of the City's Rehabilitation Loan Program, and homebuyers who used ADDI and CDBG funds, warning them of the hazards of LPB.
 All rental units rehabilitated with CDBG and HOME funds are subject to LBP compliance requirements.
 Through the creation of new affordable housing units, low-income households can reside in new housing units free of LBP hazards.
-In Fiscal Year 2022/2023, the City will use approximately 85% of its CDBG funding for its affordable housing programs.
+In Fiscal Year 2021/2022, the City will use its HOME funding and approximately 85% of its CDBG funding for its affordable housing programs.
 As a result, the units will be free of lead-based paint.